-The stomach is hollow and muscular, and it is the most dilated part of our gastrointestinal system, situated between the esophagus and duodenum (the first part of the small intestine).
-It is divided into three main sections, each of which has a role in the digestion of food.
-They are the cardia, the fundus and body, and the pylorus.
-The food enters from the esophagus into the cardia, which is the most proximal part of the stomach.
+The stomach is hollow and muscular, and is the most dilated part of the gastrointestinal system.
+It is situated between the esophagus and duodenum (the first part of the small intestine).
+The stomach is divided into 3 main sections, each of which has a role to play in the digestion of food: the cardia, the fundus and body, and the pylorus.
+Food enters the stomach from the esophagus through the cardia, which is the most proximal part of the stomach.

-The fundus and body (of the stomach) are commonly known as a storage tank for all our consumed meals.
-The body churns the food and mixes it with all the digestive enzymes.
-Finally, the pylorus discharges the food in a systematic manner into the duodenum.
+The fundus and body are a “storage tank” for consumed meals.
+The body churns the food and mixes it with digestive enzymes.
+The pylorus then systematically discharges the food into the duodenum.
 The pylorus is surrounded by a muscular valve, the pyloric sphincter, which controls the flow of food into the duodenum.
-Gastric movements are controlled by myogenic, hormonal and neural activity.
+Gastric movements are controlled by myogenic, hormonal, and neural activity.

-The important functions of the stomach are to act as a food reservoir, to start the digestion process by secreting gastric acid and enzymes, and to grind the food into smaller parts (around 1–2 mm) by organized muscular contractions.
+The stomach acts as a food reservoir, beginning the digestion process by secreting gastric acid and enzymes and then grinding the food into smaller portions (around 1–2 mm) through organized muscular contractions (see image).
 This partially digested food then passes through the pylorus into the duodenum.

-The pyloric sphincter makes sure that only small food particles are passed into the duodenum and that, too, is accomplished gradually, as not to overload the small intestine’s proper food digestion and absorption.
+The pyloric sphincter ensures that only small food particles gradually pass into the duodenum so as not to overload the small intestine’s ability to properly digest and absorb food.

-Gastric surgeries quite often reduce the storage capacity of the stomach, remove the gastric glands and damage the pylorus so that it becomes unable to control the rate of passage of food into the duodenum, causing the stomach to empty rapidly.
-This increased gastric emptying is one of the main symptoms when diagnosing dumping syndrome.
+Gastric surgeries often reduce the storage capacity of the stomach, remove the gastric glands, and damage the pylorus so that it becomes unable to control the rate of passage of food into the duodenum, causing the stomach to empty rapidly.
+This increased gastric emptying is one of the main symptoms of dumping syndrome.

-In the United States, around 10-40% of the patients who have undertaken gastric surgery are diagnosed with dumping syndrome, with 5% of the cases exhibiting severe symptoms.
-The frequency of dumping syndrome has been reported to be 10-14% in those patients who have undertaken vagotomy surgery and 14-20% after partial gastrectomy.
+In the United States, approximately 10%–40% of patients who have undergone gastric surgery are diagnosed with dumping syndrome, with 5% of the cases exhibiting severe symptoms.
+The frequency of dumping syndrome has been reported to be approximately 10%–14% in patients who have undergone vagotomy surgery and 14%–20% in patients who have a partial gastrectomy.

 Reductions in the need for elective gastric surgery have led to a decline in the frequency of postgastrectomy syndromes.
-In the last 20 years, gastric surgery has been reduced about 10-15 times, with the main reason being the newer drugs (proton pump inhibitors and anti-histamine 2) along with efficacious eradication therapy for Helicobacter pylori.
-These have reduced the cases of peptic ulcers and hence, the need for gastric surgeries, leading to a drastic decrease in the occurrence of this syndrome.
+Since the early 2010s, gastric surgery has been reduced by about 30% through the use of newer drugs such as proton pump inhibitors and anti-histamine 2, along with efficacious eradication therapy for Helicobacter pylori.
+These have reduced the cases of peptic ulcers and hence the need for gastric surgeries, leading to a drastic decrease in the occurrence of this syndrome.

-The early dumping syndrome occurs due to rapid gastric emptying.
-The hyperosmolar food rapidly enters the small intestine, thus overwhelming its digestive and absorptive capabilities.
-The “hyperosmolar” food contents further cause the water to shift from the cells into the intestinal lumen.
-These patients often present with the following symptoms 30–60 minutes after a meal:
+Early dumping syndrome occurs due to rapid gastric emptying.
+Hyperosmolar food rapidly enters the small intestine, overwhelming its digestive and absorptive capabilities.
+Food contents also cause water to shift from cells into the intestinal lumen.
+Patients with early dumping syndrome often present with the following symptoms 30–60 minutes after a meal: